omadeli/CAR-PRICE-ESTIMATOR-USING-MACHINE-LEARNING-ALGORITHMS/README.md

 The dataset which contains over 400k rows of car adverts is provided by Autotrader a well known British automotive online marketplace and classified advertising business.
 Autotrader wants to develop a robust feature on their website that will help a customer value their car (predict the price).
 The dataset contains the following features **publish_reference, year_of_registration, mileage, standard_make, standard_model,body_type,fuel_type, vehicle_condition, and crossover_car_and_van**.
 The main task at hand is to clean, explore and analyse the data to identify the best predictors of the price of cars and also build a machine learning model that can accurately predict the prices

 # KEY INSIGHTS FROM ANALYSIS
-* Car model is a significant predictor of car price.
-* Colour of car does not offer any help in predicting car prices.
-* Mileage impacts price of cars, low mileage results in a higher price while high mileage results in a lower price.
-* Old cars with high prices where identified as vintage/luxurious cars.
-* The make of the car is also a significant predictor of car price.

 # BUSINESS RECOMMENDATIONS